-After the death of tenant, as a best practice the following steps should be followed to ensure the landlord/property management company regains possession of the unit:
+After the death of tenant, the following steps should be followed to ensure the landlord/property management company regains possession of the unit:

 - 1. LME/MCO and/or provider should look for hazards including: - Is the stove turned off? - Are electronics unplugged? - Do fire hazards exist? - Is food left out? - Does food need to be thrown out in the refrigerator? - Does the tenant have a pet that needs to be removed? - 2.
 LME/MCO should submit death certification and return keys if possible. - 3.
 If there is no family to remove tenant's possessions in the unit, apply the NC Landlord-Tenant Law regarding tenant abandonment.
-Click here for more information about landlord tenant law.